 This designation is used for files containing no papers for veterans who were granted disability pensions prior to 1800.
 A fire in 1800 destroyed the papers relating to these pensioners.
 The "X" designation which we have used to index these files in our database is as assigned by HeritageQuest.com in its postings.
 The "X" designation is part of the official file designation system used by the National Archives.

-In addition to the official file designations set forth in the table above, researchers will encounter in this database transcriptions bearing designations "GA," "NC," "SC," "VA," or "VAS" followed by a number.
-Such designations were assigned by me to indicate that these pension statements are not in the Federal files.
+In addition to the official file designations set forth in the table above, researchers will encounter in this database transcriptions bearing designations "GA," "MD", "NC," "SC," "VA," "VAS" or "SCS" followed by a number.
+Such designations were assigned by me to indicate that these documents are not in the Federal files.
 Most are applications that can be found in local court records but for some reason unknown to me never made it into the Federal pension files.
-The exception is the designation "VAS" which designates records found in the online digital image collection of the Virginia State Library.
-Leon and I felt that since these records are available online and contain information relating to veterans whose services might otherwise go unknown to researchers, we would expand the database to include transcriptions of records found there.
+The exceptions are the designation (1) "VAS" which designates records found in the online digital image collection of the Virginia State Library; (2) "SCS" which designates records found in the online digital image collection of the South Carolina Department of Archives and History and (3) “SC” which designates records found in the South Carolina Audited Accounts which are now also available online in the South Carolina Department of Archives and History records.
+Leon and I felt that since these records are available online and contain information relating to veterans whose services might otherwise go unknown to researchers, we would expand the database to include transcriptions of records found those sources.